sfc-gh-dwilczak/tutorials/docs/sharing/direct/index.md

 # Sharing - Direct
 !!! warning

-    Direct dat sharing can only be done to account on the same cloud provider and in the same region as your Snowflake account.
-To share to other providers/regions use [data share listings](#).
+    Direct data sharing can only be done to accounts on the same cloud provider and in the same region as your Snowflake account.
+To share to other providers/regions use a [data share listing](https://sfc-gh-dwilczak.github.io/tutorials/sharing/listing/).

 In this tutorial we will cover how to create sercure views on our data and then direct data share with anther Snowflake account.